bitst0rm-pub/Formatter/README.md

             // Sublime Text only supports PNG, JPG, and GIF images.
 Formatter uses PNG to display
             // image in view and generates the same image in various formats for you.
             // WARNING: Formatter will loop subprocess to render extended files.
 This means, process
             // will takes more time.
-This option is recommended only for the final step to production.
+This option might be useful for the final step to production.
             // key:[value,..], where key is the output file extension, value is the command arguments.
             "args_extended": {
                 "svg": ["{{e}}", "--config", "{{c}}", "--blabla-format", "svgv5", "--output", "{{o}}"],